 Meet the Author and Designer

-Award-winning designer, artist, and educator, Lisa Nunamaker is the creator of the website, Paper Garden Workshop, a spirited place to learn garden design and landscape graphics.
-Lisa uses her illustration skills to teach these beautiful topics on both her website, Paper Garden Workshop and in the Department of Horticulture at Iowa State University.
-To top it off, Lisa also holds degrees in landscape architecture, is registered in the state of Iowa, and currently serves on the Association of Professional Landscape Designers National Board of Directors.
+Award-winning designer, artist, and educator, Lisa Nunamaker is the creator of the website, Paper Garden Workshop.
+This is a spirited place to learn garden design and landscape graphics.
+Lisa uses her illustration skills to teach these beautiful topics on both her website, Paper Garden Workshop.
+Also in the Department of Horticulture at Iowa State University.
+To top it off, Lisa also holds degrees in landscape architecture and is registered in the state of Iowa.
+Plus, she currently serves on the Association of Professional Landscape Designers National Board of Directors.

-You can find Lisa's beautiful illustrations in select Monrovia digital guides, including the "Simply Beautiful" design guide, and more are coming this spring in our April 2022 digital Landscape Style Guide.
+You can find Lisa's beautiful illustrations in select Monrovia digital guides.
+This includes the "Simply Beautiful" design guide.
+More are coming this spring in our April 2022 digital Landscape Style Guide.
 Sign up for our Grow Beautifully newsletter to get all upcoming guides delivered straight to your inbox.